chadstewart/you-go-backend-project/nodejs/design-decisions.md

 As said before, I am only allowing image/jpeg and image/png as data types for now.
 To do validation, I just created an object that has the data types as keys and their values as true.
 I just wanted to ensure that JavaScript didn't read a potentially falsy value in the object and do... well JavaScript things.
 I then loop through the object and match the key to the data type from the base64 string.
 If there's a hit, then it's considered valid.
 Now that I'm thinking about it, since I'm using only the key, the value doens't matter too much but I'd still rather not have JavaScript have a falsy value and do something silly.

 I also validate that the entire string is a base64 formatted string before attempting to validate the type and then pulling out the base64 string itself.
 This is done through Regex which I admittedly didn't write myself (I should also note that I also didn't write the decoder for the base64 string) and just compare the string to the Regex.
 I'm very unfamiliar with validating a base64 image so if there are better implementations or maybe even packages that'll do this job better, please let me know.

+## Testing

+The test suite currently will test all api endpoints and all the utilies seperately.
+I have the coverage tag on the test script so I can see how much of coverage I have and it was pretty good simply testing the endpoints but I also want that when a test fails, it'll tell me specifically which function fails.
+This will probably seem counter-intuitive to my next point but I did not test prepareBase64ImageData because I felt it was just call other functions and wasn't doing anything outside of that so if I tested those functions thoroughly then I wouldn't need to test this function since it doesn't add more functionality.

 ## And that's it